kaustubhad/fastman/README.md

 ```
 ![](https://github.com/kaustubhad/fastman/blob/main/plots/cmd18.png)

-We have the option to provide a column indicating the annotation colour intended for each SNP as a part of the input dataframe.
-In that case, we just need to specify the name of column in the ```annotationCol``` argument.
+We have the option to provide a column indicating the annotation colour intended for each SNP as a part of the input data frame.
+In that case, we just need to specify the name of the column in the ```annotationCol``` argument.
 Let us show this in the example below.
-In our example, we have added a separate column named ANNCOL to the input dataframe with our intended annotation colours for each SNP.
-Using the column we have annotated the first 4 chromosomes with green, chromosome 5-10 with red and the rest with blue as can be seen in the plot below.
+In our example, we have added a separate column named ANNCOL to the input data frame with our intended annotation colours for each SNP.
+Using the column we have annotated the first 4 chromosomes with green, chromosomes 5-10 with red and the rest with blue as can be seen in the plot below.
 ```
 CairoPNG("cmd17.png", width=10, height=6, units="in", res=300)
 fastman(m, annotatePval=1E-5, annotationCol="ANNCOL")